BobBrown1/py2html/docs/source/installation.rst

 Installing the Package
 -----------------------

-Install Py2HTML using pip:
+Install PyWig using pip:

 .. code-block:: console

-   $ pip install py2html
+   $ pip install pywig

 Importing the Package
 ----------------------